You Don’t Need a Digital Asset Management System If …

 When you’re trying to build a successful business developing and selling SaaS software, such as our online digital asset management system, it can be tempting to focus on all the reasons why a company should have your software.
 It’s also tempting to try to sell your solution to every company and individual under the sun.

-Fact is, however, not everyone is going to need every software program.
+The fact is, not everyone is going to need every software program.
 At Filecamp, we have spent a lot of time developing a powerful and secure digital asset management system, one that will benefit companies big and small.
-Being honest, however, buying our software won’t make sense for everyone and every company.
+But to be honest, however, buying our software won’t make sense for everyone and every company.

 So let’s go over some scenarios and situations you might find yourself in, and let’s explain when and why you won’t need digital asset management software.
 For example, if you run a small business, or are a lone entrepreneur with only a few digital assets, there’s a very good chance that you simply won’t need a DAM system to help manage and distribute your digital assets.